Pseudomyxoma Peritonei (PMP Cancer)- Symptoms, Causes & Treatment

 While there is no way to prevent PMP, paying attention to any abdominal symptoms will help in early detection.
 Having a history of ovarian cancer puts those women at a greater risk.

-What are the complications or side effects of surgery?
+What are the Complications or Side Effects of Surgery?

-There is always an ultimate chance that surgery to remove organs will result into complications such as hemorrhage, infection or anastomotic leak.
+There is always an ultimate chance that surgery to remove organs will result into complications such as haemorrhage, infection or anastomotic leak.
 Around 1–2% of people die after the definitive PMP treatment, which is highly specialized Cytoreductive Surgery (CRS) combined with Hyperthermic Intraperitoneal Chemotherapy (HIPEC).
-This rate is an estimate for this complex, high-risk procedure performed in specialized centers, where major operative complications can occur in 20–30% of patients.
+This rate is an estimate for this complex, high-risk procedure performed in specialized centres, where major operative complications can occur in 20–30% of patients.

 Also Read: